rthombs/xtasysum/README.md

 `Frequency` creates a table containing the frequencies of the partial sums by each variable in varlist.

 `Sum` creates a summary table of the partial sums for each variable in varlist; see `xtsum`.
+When `nogen` is specified, a summary table of the original variable is provided.

 `fdm` generates a variable of the partial sums based on the first difference method (see Allison (2019) and York and Light (2017)).